-Establishing a referral program can also help hiring managers source, screen, and score talent much faster and with, ultimately, long term placement success.
-The best programs are the ones that incentivize their employees and offer recognition, and, not to mention, are low-effort on your employees part.
+Establishing a referral program can also help hiring managers source, screen, and score talent much faster and with long-term placement success.
+The best programs are the ones that incentivize their employees and offer recognition, and not to mention, are low-effort on your employees' part.

 There’s magic in the air during a new hire’s first few weeks on the job.
 Capitalize on their excitement and eagerness.
-Put time on the calendars of your new hires within the first 30 days to talk to them about who they know who would be a good fit for the company.
+Put time on the calendars during the onboarding experience of your new hires within the first 30 days to talk to them about who they know would be a good fit for the company.

 This is the prime time to win the hearts of your new employees.
 They’re excited about the role and company, and it’s on their brain.

-2. Host monthly or quarterly recruitment happy hours/events
+2. Host monthly or quarterly recruitment happy hours or events

-For a human touch, highlight recent placements and share the details of how an employee was referred, their journey to getting hired, and their contributions to the team since.
+For a human touch, highlight recent placements and share the details of how an employee was referred, their journey to getting hired, and their contributions to the team.